antimof/UxPlay/README.md

 **-p**    allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall)   By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011.   -p n (e.g. -p 35000)  sets TCP and UDP ports n, n+1, n+2.
-Ports must be in thye range [1024-65535].
+Ports must be in the range [1024-65535].

 If the -p option is not used, the ports are chosen dynamically (randomly),